-I am broadly interested in representation learning for unstructured data (graphs), 3D objects (e.g. molecules), text or images through statistical or geometric models that could be devised and understood in a mathematically principled and elegant manner.
-In particular, I explored non-Euclidean geometries in Machine Learning to overcome some of the current difficulties in graph representation learning and generation, e.g. finding and learning latent hierarchical structures in data via hyperbolic geometry, as well as combining optimal transport and graph neural networks for better models that deal with graphs.
-I am currently applying my models to problems related to computational chemistry such as drug discovery.
+Octabian is broadly interested in representation learning for unstructured data (graphs), 3D objects (e.g. molecules), text or images through statistical or geometric models that could be devised and understood in a mathematically principled and elegant manner.
+In particular, he explored non-Euclidean geometries in Machine Learning to overcome some of the current difficulties in graph representation learning and generation, e.g. finding and learning latent hierarchical structures in data via hyperbolic geometry, as well as combining optimal transport and graph neural networks for better models that deal with graphs.
+He is currently applying my models to problems related to computational chemistry such as drug discovery.

 Implicit Node and Edge Features for More Expressive Graph Neural Networks